 According to his doctrine of deterministic sovereignty and previous statements that God created evil and is responsible for its existence, and his rejection of human free will, MacArthur goes on to inconsistently talk about man’s “rebellion” which presupposes free will.
 He states that, “There is a sense in which evil is a deprivation.
 It is not something God created.
 It is something that reflects the rebellion against what God created and who God is.”
 (41:34 – 41:47) MacArthur also uses the word “allow” as in “God allowed evil.”
 But this too is inconsistent with his determinism.

 MacArthur states, “To design a God, listen to this, who would rather have us do our will, than him do his will, is to design a God who is not in the Bible.”
 (44:05 – 44:17) And here is a false dichotomy.
-Either free will or divine sovereignty, but not both in the sense that sovereignty need not be defined as theistic determinism.
+Either free will or divine sovereignty.
+But divine sovereignty need not be defined as theistic determinism.
 For MacArthur it is not possible that God sovereignly decreed that man should be a substantially free being – to make his own decisions and be morally responsible for them.
 God can’t remain sovereign while man is free.
 MacArthur’s God is too small and not the God we see in the Bible.
 For MacArthur “sovereignty” means determinism and that logically entails that God has ordained evil, is the author of evil and is evil himself.
 MacArthur says, “Let God be God and worship him for the sovereign that he is.
 Unfolding the glory of his own nature through wrath and mercy which necessitate evil.”
 (1:02:07 – 1:02:25)

 There are numerous kinds of inconsistencies between what is logically and morally required by MacArthur’s deterministic theology and what he says throughout this sermon and the section above on victimhood.